Salma Hayek, 54, Shows Off Her Red Toes As She Sunbathes With A Furry Friend

 “Ahh such cute feet,” a fan commented.

-Fans of Hayek’s social media feed would be familiar with Lobito.
-She has shared some pictures of the fluffy white canine, including an Instagram post from January 2019 that showed off how much he had grown since being a puppy.
+Fans of Hayek’s social media feed should be familiar with Lobito.
+She has shared some pictures of the fluffy white canine, including an Instagram post from January of 2019 that showed off how much he had grown since he was a puppy.

-Followers have also gotten used to seeing some different looks at Hayek and all of her body parts.
+Followers have also gotten used to seeing different looks of Hayek and all of her body parts.
 Just a few days before showing off her painted toenails, she shared another photo that gave a glimpse of her stray grays among her dark black hair.

-As The Inquisitr reported, she wrote in the caption about her “white hair of wisdom” in a post that attracted some viral interest from fans and praise for her willingness to show off her flaws.
+As The Inquisitr reported, she wrote in the caption about her “white hair of wisdom” in a post that attracted some viral interest and praise for her willingness to show off her flaws.